Seymurhh/seymur/content/authors/admin/_index.md

 ## About Me

 I am an Assistant Director of Undergraduate Studies and Lecturer at Harvard University, SEAS.
 My research interests include material design and manufacturing, data-driven optimization and the role of AI in technology.
-You can reach me at [he.seymur@gmail.com](mailto:he.seymur@gmail.com).